 Sourdough Discard Blueberry Muffins

-If you’ve got sourdough discard to use up, these delicious muffins use a substantial amount and have wonderful flavors of blueberry and orange.
+If you’ve got sourdough discard to use up, these delicious blueberry sourdough muffins are a great way to use a substantial amount, and they have wonderful flavors of blueberry and orange.
 They’re also on the healthier side for muffins!

 Today’s muffins fall on the less sweet side, and you can truly have them for a reasonable breakfast or afternoon snack.
 The crumb is tender and a little spongey from the sourdough, and there are plentiful blueberries for extra juiciness.